brevzin/cpp_proposals/2561_operator_try/operator-try.md

 The prefix version is borderline illegible.

+Even if we consider only one or the other side of the member access as needing propagation:

+* Accessing a member after propagating: `x??.y` vs `(?x).y`
+* Propagating after accessing a member: `x.y??` vs `?x.y` or `?(x.y)`

+The postfix operator is quite a bit easier to understand, since it's always right next to the expression that is potentially the error.

 ### `??` in other languages

 `??` is called a "null (or nil) coalescing operator" in some languages (like C# or JavaScript or Swift) where `x ?? y` is roughly equivalent to what C++ would spell as `x ? *x : y` except that `x` is only evaluated once.
 Kotlin spells this operator `?:`, but it behaves differently from the gcc extension since `x ?: y` in gcc evaluates as `x ? x : y` rather than `x ? *x : y`.